ColleagueRiley/Clipboard-Copy-Paste/README.md

 Atom SAVE_TARGETS = XInternAtom(display, "SAVE_TARGETS", False);
 ``````

-Declare a handler function for SelectionRequest events:
+Declare a handler function for SelectionRequest events.
+This will be defined later.

 ```c
 int XHandleClipboardSelection(Display* display, XEvent* event, char* clipboard, size_t clipboard_len);
 ```

 This function will handle selection targets like TARGETS, MULTIPLE, and default ones like UTF8_STRING or XA_STRING.
+It's needed because it will be used to write to the clipboard and to save the clipboard before the program ends.

-After setting up the handler, set your window as the selection owner and inform the clipboard manager to save it:
+After setting up the handler, set your window as the selection owner.

 ```c
 XSetSelectionOwner(display, CLIPBOARD, window, CurrentTime);